dkstiler/wireguard-mistborn/README.md

 Mistborn will generate the Wireguard configuration script for the Gateway.
 From a base Ubuntu/Debian/Raspbian operating system the following packages are recommended to be installed beforehand:

 ## Gateway Requirements
-- Wireguard (you can run the Mistborn Wireguard installer: `sudo bash /opt/mistborn/scripts/subinstallers/wireguard.sh`)
+- Wireguard (you can consult the Mistborn Wireguard installer: `mistborn/scripts/subinstallers/wireguard.sh`)
-- Openresolv (a Wireguard dependency that is installed via the Mistborn Wireguard installer)
+- Openresolv (a Wireguard dependency that is also installed via the Mistborn Wireguard installer)
 - Fail2ban

 ## Install Gateway Wireguard config file